Ayush-chanchal/Object-Segmentation-and-Rotation-Using-Mask-R-CNN/README.md

-# Object-Segmentation-and-Rotation-Using-Mask-R-CNN
+# Object Segmentation and Rotation Using Mask R-CNN

 A tool that uses Mask R-CNN to segment objects in images and rotate them based on user-specified angles, while preserving the original background.

-# Pose Edit: Object Segmentation and Rotation Using Mask R-CNN

 This project implements object segmentation and rotation using the **Mask R-CNN** model.
 The primary objective is to detect and manipulate the pose of objects in images, specifically focusing on chairs in this implementation.

 ## Table of Contents
 - [Installation](#installation)